-Of course, it’s important to maintain some perspective, and to realise that expat life in Nigeria’s capital can be challenging, and one of extreme and unbalanced privilege.
-However, as most people don’t end up spending long periods of time in Abuja, as they may do in destinations in Europe, Asia or America, it’s possible to quite easily work hard and live well, and in an unaffected manner.
+Of course, it’s important to maintain some perspective and to realise that expat life in Nigeria’s capital can be challenging, and one of extreme and unbalanced privilege.
+Given all the pros and cons of living in Abuja, with an open mind, it’s possible to work hard and live comfortably in this West African capital.